Botanical SPF 50 Tinted Face Lotion

 One of Australian Gold UK’s all-time best-selling products.

-The perfect facial sun protection due to its non-chemical, mineral base.
-Plus, thanks to its matte finish and tint, it can also be used both underneath make up and as a BB cream.
-This is gentle on delicate skin.
-The subtle tint seamlessly blends into skin, improving complexion by minimising the appearance of uneven skin tone and fine lines and washes away with water.
+The perfect facial sun protection due to its non-chemical, mineral base, its matte finish and tint.
+This lotion can also be used both underneath make up and as a BB cream.
+Gentle on delicate skin.
+The subtle tint seamlessly blends into skin, improving complexion by minimising the appearance of uneven skin tone and fine lines.
+Washes away with water and oil cleansers.

 The incorporation of Red Algae provides skin with antioxidants, Vitamins A & E as well as Iron, Folic Acid and three Amino Acids, providing not only great sun protection but also high-quality skincare.

-UVA and UVB protection, water resistant for up to 80 minutes, hypoallergenic, sulphate-free, dye-free, gluten-free and not tested on animals.
+Certified Broad Spectrum UVA and UVB protection, water resistant for up to 80 minutes, hypoallergenic, sulphate-free, dye-free, gluten-free and cruelty-free and reef-friendly.

 Australian Gold’s Botanical SPFs’ packaging is also designed to use as few materials as possible in a recyclable container.
 This reduces any potential waste making this perfect for the eco-conscious.